muraribth01/demo-repositry/README.md

 # demo-repositry
-This is my first Repositry
+This is my first Git Repositry
+Auther - Murari Kumar